 Here's a suggestion for distributing Sylvania door knob hangers.
-Make a deal with your neighborhood school children.
-That way, you will obtain the good will of the children-and their parents-too.
+Make adeal with your neighborhood school children.
+That way, you will obtain the good will of the children and their page children-and their parents-too.

 Sylvania's sensational fall advertising promotion makes everybody happy.
-Service Dealer Al Davis, (right) owner of Al Davis Radio Drive-In in Los Angeles; Jim Pellham (left), general manager of Figart Radio Supply in Beverly Hills-a Sylvania Distributor for ten years; and W. C. Patterson, Sylvania Pacific Coast Regional Manager of Renewal Tubes Sales, are certainly pleased.
+Service Dealer Al Davis, (right) owner of Al Davis Radio Drive-In in Los Angeles; Jim5 Pellham (left), general manager of Figart Radio Supply in Beverly Hills-a Sylvania Distributor for ten years; and W. C. Patterson, Sylvania Pacific Coast Regional Manager of Renewal Tubes Sales, are certainly pleased.
 And why shouldn't they be?
 Look who's on their team (yours, too, if you're using Sylvania's big fall advertising campaign)-Hollywood starlet Ann Blyth.
-She's holding a coay of one of the terrific national ade in which she endorses the service She's holding a copy of one of the terrific national ads in which she endorses the service dealer who displays the Sylvania emblem.
+She's holding a copy of one of the terrific national ads in which she endorses the service dealer who displays the Sylvania emblem.